steinwurf/tunnel/README.rst

-On the Client side open a tunnel and vlc viewer
+On the Client side open a tunnel and VLC viewer

 ::